 Everybody’s perfect lunch spot is a little different.
 You may indulge in gourmet food and wine, tuck into a hearty plat du jour or simply sneak off to a tranquil picnic spot.

 Well, Courchevel offers it all!
-So keep reading to find your ideal spot for lunch in Courchevel.
+So keep reading to find your ideal Courchevel piste restaurant for lunch.

 Gourmet Lunch Restaurants

 La Cave des Creux

 Once home to shepherds perching at 2100 meters, La Cave des Creux now offers a mixture of exquisite mountain food set in an authentic wood chalet.
 Relax on the sunny deck with views overlooking the wide-open ski area.
 Locals Boris and Florian Glise plus the whole team welcome skiers to taste quality, gourmet and refined cuisine right on the ski slopes.
 Authentic decoration mixing mountain and industrial styles compliments a terrace and fire allows you to enjoy a panoramic view of Mont Blanc.

 Cap Horn is the oldest mountain restaurant in Courchevel 1850 opening it’s doors way back in 1954.
 A sprawling south-facing terrace catches all-day sun while it’s interior warm you up on a cold day.
 This is one of the places to be seen in Courchevel and is a must for those who love gastronomy and good wines.
 Its blend of great marine explorers with mountain farming makes for a unique space to enjoy welcoming relaxing lunch.